10thmagnitude/platform-infrastructure-demo/README.md

 # platform-infrastructure-demo

-Demonstration infrastructure for Azure with an ARM resource.
+Demonstration infrastructure for Azure with an ARM template resource.